Many old items can be worth serious cash. But to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 Ensure there's enough light, and if you're taking outdoor pics - for a car, perhaps - then plan for a sunny day.
 If it's an expensive item, take shots from different angles, as well as close-ups and distance shots.

-Take close-up photos of slight imperfections - ideally next to a ruler to show size - so buyers can inspect.
+Use a plain background.
+Buyers won't be enticed by a mirror reflecting you in your Y-fronts.
+And take close-up photos of slight imperfections - ideally next to a ruler to show size - so buyers can inspect.
 They might be more likely to buy if the flaw's not as bad as they thought, and may leave you good feedback for honesty.

 It's a delicate balance.
-Set the start price too high and no one will bid, set it low and there's a risk it will sell for the knock-down price.
+Set the start price too high and no one will bid; set it low and there's a risk it will sell for the knock-down price.